 Known for its changing leaves, pumpkin flavors and cooler air, autumn is also the season for some of the nation's oddest customs.
-Read below for a list in ascending order of the top 10 strangest fall traditions in the United States.
+Read below for a list of the top 10 strangest fall traditions in the United States.

 10. International Balloon Festival